-- 1. All stories and podcasts currently catalogued are in Story Summaries; click the hyperlinked title for each story to play it. - 2.
+- 1. All stories and podcasts currently catalogued are in Story Summaries; click the hyperlink title for each story to play it. - 2.
 For middle and high school classes, click on the Story Selection Chart.
 Review categories like Social Studies, STEM, or English.
 Under those categories find courses closest to what you are teaching.
-Click the hyperlinked title for each story or podcast to play it. - 3.
+Click the hyperlink title for each story or podcast to play it. - 3.
 For stories that may have specific interest for elementary school or college classes, go directly to Story Summaries to make your story and podcast selections from the final column.
-Click the hyperlinked title for each story to play it. - 4.
-In both the Story Selection Chart and Story Summaries, stories and podcasts are identified by the same number. - 5.
-In addition to building the stories into your lessons, you can give students instructions on how to find and listen to specific stories and podcasts or you can construct assignments for them like in this Sample School Assignment. - 6.
+Click the hyperlink title In both the Story Selection Chart and Story Summaries, stories and podcasts are identified by the same number. - 4.
+In addition to building the stories into your lessons, you can construct assignments for them like in this Sample School Assignment or review the School Story Projects Protocol to get your students to tell their own stories. - 5.
 You and the students can also go directly to the local story project websites listed at the top on Story Summaries.